xinweny/weather-app/README.md

 # Weather

-Weather app made using vanilla JS, HTML and CSS and bundled with webpack.
 Display weather information using data from the OpenWeather API.
+Made with vanilla JS, HTML and CSS and bundled with webpack.

 Check out the live demo [here](https://xinweny.github.io/weather-app/)! 🌦